-Students, staff, faculty, and community members will be able to walk past the new plot and enjoy the native plants.
-We will have educational signs that improve students' knowledge of the plants and the reasoning/benefit of using native plants.
-Classes/clubs also will benefit from this space as it will allow professors/advisors the opportunity to show students native plants they discuss in class.
-This will provide a more interactive and active learning experience for students at Western.
+Students, faculty, etc. will be able to visit the plot and enjoy the native plants.
+We will have an educational sign that improves students' knowledge of the plants and the reasoning/benefit of using native plants.
+This will provide a more interactive and active learning experience for students who visit the York farm.
+The phase II extension of the project will more directly impact the Western student community.